PostHog/posthog.com/contents/docs/data-warehouse/setup.md

     enterprise: full
 ---

-> Data warehouse is free to use while in private beta.
-After that, you'll be charged for each GB of data read while querying.
+> Data warehouse is currently in beta.
+Want to give it a go?
+Here's [how to join an opt-in beta for PostHog](/docs/getting-started/enable-betas)!
+This feature is free to use while in beta.

 ## Creating a table